 Trying to conceive is an exciting time for many couples.
-However, as pregnancy tests keep displaying negative results and as the months pass by, trying to conceive can be a nerve-racking and stressful time as couples realise they may be struggling with infertility.
+However, if pregnancy tests keep displaying negative results and months pass by, it can become a nerve-racking and stressful time as couples realise they may be struggling with infertility.

-As a woman, finding out you are infertile can be heartbreaking.
-It can make you feel hopeless and like less of a woman because your body isn’t doing what you think it should be naturally able to do.
+As a woman, finding out you are infertile can be heart-breaking.
+It can make you feel hopeless and like less of a woman because your body isn’t doing what you think it should be able to do naturally.
 Although infertility in women is a common problem, there are fertility treatments available to help you have the family you’ve always wanted.

 Infertility does not just affect women.
 Both men and women can struggle with infertility problems.
 So, you’re not alone.

-Female infertility can have numerous causes.
+In terms of the causes of infertility, females can encounter a number of problems.
 The most common causes of female infertility include:

 - Problems with ovulation

 - Damage to the fallopian tubes or uterus